AviatrixSystems/avxlabs-docs/ace_automation/docs/start.md

 - aviatrix: a placeholder that can be ignored
 - AWS connectivity: polling connectivity between `azure-1` and `aws-1`
 - Intra-vpc connectivity: polling connectivity between `azure-1` and `azure-2`
+- Spoke routing - custom: polling connectivity between `azure-1` and `aws-1` using a custom internal (to `aws-1`) ip address - `172.16.0.1`

 As you move through the labs, you'll refer to the dashboards to see the effect that various configuration has on connectivity.
+Throughout the lab guide, reference to one (`AWS` or `Azure`) gatus dashboard applies to both.

 ## Jumpbox